 Recordings depicting personally identifiable information of students (such as images, audio recordings, or documents) are considered education records subject to the Family Educational Records Privacy Act ("FERPA").
 As such, student access to recorded class content will be limited to those students registered to participate in the live offering of the class, regardless of a student's section, discipline, or if they are participating online.
 (Some class lectures/content may be delivered to students form separate courses, colleges, or disciplines, in a single classroom setting.
 For purposes of this policy, all students registered to participate in the class, including those participating online, will be permitted to access and review the recorded course content.)
-Faculty members seeking to grant access to or share recordings of class content with students or third parties who were not registered to participate in the live offering of the class must obtain written approval from their college's Dean or designee before doing so.
-If approved, the faculty member must make the following steps before making the recording available to students or third parties who were not registered to participate in the liver offering of the class:
+Faculty members seeking to grant access to or share recordings of class content with students or third parties who were not registered to participate in the live offering steps before making the recording available to students or third parties who were not registere to participate in the following steps before making the recording available to students or third parties who were not registered to participate in the live offering of the class.